ucsf-wynton/wynton-website-hpc/docs/about/shares.md

 <div class="alert alert-info" role="alert">
-<strong>Contributions to the Wynton HPC environment are non-expiring, e.g. contribute once and keep it for life!</strong>
+<strong>Contributions to the {{ site.cluster.name }} environment are non-expiring, e.g. contribute once and keep it for life!</strong>
 </div>

 # Contributing Member Shares